Greybody Factor, Resonant Frequencies, and Entropy Quantization of Charged Scalar Fields in the Kerr-EMDA Black Hole: Special Limits and Consistency Checks

 \textbf{(v) RLDBH comparison.} In the RLDBH framework of Ref.~\cite{Sakalli:2016mnk}, the resonant frequency spectrum has the form $\omega_n = m\Omega_H + q\Phi_e + i(n+1)\kappa_s$, yielding $|\Delta\omega_I| = \kappa_s$ and consequently $\delta S_{\text{BH}} = 2\pi$ universally.
 The key structural difference is that the RLDBH has $r_- = 0$ (effectively a single-horizon geometry), so $\delta_r = r_+$ and $r_+/\delta_r = 1$.
 In the Kerr-EMDA case, $r_+/\delta_r > 1$ generically (both horizons are non-zero), leading to $\delta S_{\text{BH}} > 2\pi$.
 The two results agree only in the Schwarzschild limit, where $r_+/\delta_r = 1$ and $\delta S_{\text{BH}} = 4\pi = 2\times 2\pi$.

 \textbf{(vi) Kerr-Newman comparison.} The Kerr-Newman BH in Einstein-Maxwell theory (without the dilaton) has $D = 0$ and $r_\pm = M \pm \sqrt{M^2 - a^2 - Q^2}$.
 The dilaton in EMDA theory replaces $Q^2$ by $2MD$ in the horizon structure, so the Kerr-EMDA horizons are \emph{not} obtained by simply substituting $Q^2 \to 2MD$ in the Kerr-Newman formula.
 Rather, the dilaton shift enters additively: $r_\pm = (M+D) \pm \sqrt{(M+D)^2 - a^2}$, which is equivalent to replacing $M \to M+D$ in the Kerr formula.
-This distinction has observable consequences: for the same $(M, a, Q)$, the Kerr-EMDA BH has larger $r_+$, smaller $\Sigma_+$, higher $T_H$, and a larger GF than the Kerr-Newman BH.
+This distinction has observable consequences: for the same $(M, a, Q)$, the Kerr-EMDA BH has larger $r_+$, smaller $\Sigma_+$, higher $T_H$, and a larger GF than the Kerr-Newman BH. {Numerical QNM frequencies and GFs for massive charged scalars on the Kerr-Newman background are available in Refs.~\cite{Konoplya:2013rxa,Konoplya:2014sna,Konoplya:2007zx}; a direct comparison with the present Kerr-EMDA analytical results would isolate the dilaton contribution and is left for future work.}